Dóber dán and welcome to my Slovenia blog

 Due to its diverse landscape, Slovenia is especially popular with outdoor and hiking vacationers.
 A trip to Slovenia promises adventure in …

 If you prefer to travel in a group, there is a possibility to join a guided tour.
 You don’t have to worry about transportation, excursion planning, or food, but you can completely focus on the beauty of Slovenia.
-I recommend booking a tour through Get Your Guide portal, where countless activities around the world can be booked easily and safely.
+I recommend booking a tour through Viator portal, where countless activities around the world can be booked easily and safely.

 Travel Preparations for Slovenia